Bradish Johnson: Business

 Johnson started out as a partner in the distilling company William Johnson and Sons.
-After his father's death, he went into business with a man named Moses Lazarus as Johnson and Lazarus.
+After his father's death, he went into business with a man named Moses Lazarus, the father of poet Emma Lazarus, as Johnson and Lazarus.
 Upon the retirement of Lazarus, the firm was renamed Bradish Johnson and Sons.
 The Johnsons owned several properties, including a distillery at 244 Washington Street.
 The largest facility occupied two city blocks near the Hudson River, from Ninth Avenue to Eleventh Avenue between 15th and 16th Streets.
 The distillery was east of Tenth Avenue, while the cow barns and dairy were located west of Tenth.

 Through his distilleries and his investments in real estate, Johnson became very wealthy.
 He became one of the directors of the Chemical Bank of New York when it was rechartered in 1844.
 He served as a director for the next twenty years.
 Johnson was an innovator in the sugar industry, and his refinery was the first to "successfully make use of centrifugal machines in the manufacture of sugar".

-Johnson inherited Woodland Plantation from one of his brothers before the Civil War.
+Johnson bought out his brother's share of the Woodland Plantation before the American Civil War and became its sole owner.
 He eventually purchased a number of other plantations in the area: Pointe Celeste, Bellevue, and the Orange Farm.
-He also acquired two plantations above New Orleans which he renamed after his married daughters: Whitney Plantation and Carroll Plantation.
+He also acquired two plantations above New Orleans, which he renamed after his married daughters: Whitney Plantation and Carroll Plantation.

 When Johnson's estate was settled in 1900, it included 31 pieces of New York real estate, which together added up to 78 acres.
 All the lots were purchased by a corporation formed by his heirs for a total of $4,769,100.